Puget Sound, San Juans, and Serious Sailing Country

 Title, Register & Insure

-The lender will file the title with their lien noted.
-Register the boat with the DOL.
-Pay sales tax at time of registration.
+The lender files the title with their lien noted.
+Register the boat with your state's boating agency through the local tax collector or DMV.
 Set up insurance before taking delivery.
-Budget for your first vessel excise tax bill.
-You're on the water!

-New vs. Used Boat Financing in Washington
+New vs. Used Boat Financing

 Both have advantages.
 Here's how they compare from a financing perspective.